Cubs vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Tyler Anderson (2-1) will take the mound for the Angels, his 11th start of the season.
+- The Angels' Jaime Barria will make his third start of the season.

-- In 10 starts this season, he's earned a quality start in four of them.

-- In 10 starts, Anderson has pitched through or past the fifth inning seven times.
-He has a season average of 5.2 frames per outing.

 |Opponent